exasol/pytest-plugins/pytest-saas/doc/changes/unreleased.md

 ## Summary

-🚀 Initial Release of the pytest-saas Plugin
+🚀 Initial Release of the pytest-exasol-saas Plugin

-This version introduces the `pytest-saas` plugin providing pytest functionalities for the API to Exasol SaaS instances provided by [exasol-saas-api](https://github.com/exasol/saas-api-python).
+This version introduces the `pytest-exasol-saas` plugin providing pytest functionalities for the API to Exasol SaaS instances provided by [exasol-saas-api](https://github.com/exasol/saas-api-python).

 ## Features